twolfson/google-music.js/README.md

     - 0 - Playback is stopped
     - 1 - Song is paused
     - 2 - Song is playing
-    - Values are available via `GMusic.Playback.STOPPED`, `GMusic.Playback.PAUSED`, and `GMusic.Playback.PLAYING`
+    - Values are available via `GoogleMusic.Playback.STOPPED`, `GoogleMusic.Playback.PAUSED`, and `GoogleMusic.Playback.PLAYING`

 #### `playback.forward()`
 Move to the next song